What Is VAR in Soccer?

 - Goal or no goal

-- Direct red card
+- Direct red cards

 VARs can also analyze whether the referee’s decision to let the play continue was the correct one.
-So, if the referee did not make any decision yet, the VAR’s intervention will not be necessary.

-What Is the VAR Not Allowed to Review?
+What is the VAR Not Allowed to Review?

 How Did VAR Become a Thing?